McDonnell Douglas DC-10: Operators

-As of January 2023, one MD-10 is in commercial service with TAB Airlines.

 On January 8, 2007, Northwest Airlines retired its last remaining DC-10 from scheduled passenger service, thus ending the aircraft's operations with major airlines.
 Regarding the retirement of Northwest's DC-10 fleet, Wade Blaufuss, spokesman for the Northwest chapter of the Air Line Pilots Association said, "The DC-10 is a reliable airplane, fun to fly, roomy and quiet, kind of like flying an old Cadillac Fleetwood.
 We're sad to see an old friend go."
 Biman Bangladesh Airlines was the last commercial carrier to operate the DC-10 in passenger service.
 The airline flew the DC-10 on a regular passenger flight for the last time on February 20, 2014, from Dhaka, Bangladesh to Birmingham, UK.
 Local charter flights were flown in the UK until February 24, 2014.
+As of September 2024, two DC-10s are in commercial service, one with TAB Airlines, a Bolivian cargo airline operating scheduled flights in the Americas, and one with the Panamanian start-up Cargo Three, also in the Americas.

-Non-airline operators included the Royal Netherlands Air Force with two DC-10-30CF-based KDC-10 tanker aircraft until their retirement in 2019 and 2021 respectively, the USAF with its 59 KC-10s, and the 10 Tanker Air Carrier with its modified DC-10-10 used for fighting wildfires.
+Non-airline operators included Omega Aerial Refueling Services with two DC-10 based KDC-10 tanker aircraft and the 10 Tanker Air Carrier with four modified DC-10-30s used for fighting wildfires.
 Orbis International has used a DC-10 as a flying eye hospital.
 Surgery is performed on the ground and the operating room is located between the wings for maximum stability.
-In 2008, Orbis chose to replace its aging DC-10-10 with a DC-10-30 jointly donated by FedEx and United Airlines.
-The newer DC-10 was converted into MD-10 configuration, and began flying as an eye hospital in 2010.
-One former American Airlines DC-10-10 is operated by the Missile Defense Agency as the Widebody Airborne Sensor Platform (WASP).
-Tanker 10 Air Carrier, an aerial firefighting company, currently operates four DC-10-30 aircraft converted for aerial fire suppression retardant drops.
+In 2008, Orbis replaced its aging DC-10-10 with a DC-10-30 jointly donated by FedEx and United Airlines.
+The newer DC-10 was converted into an MD-10 configuration and began flying as an eye hospital in 2010.
+A modified DC-10 is operated by the Missile Defense Agency as the Widebody Airborne Sensor Platform (WASP).

+Airworthy aircraft

+As of December 2024, there are 10 aircraft that are airworthy: